Eventuous/eventuous/docs/content/docs/subscriptions/subs-concept.md

 toc: true
 ---

-## Concept
+## What could possibly go wrong?

 One of the common mistakes people make when building an event-sourced application is to use an event store, which is not capable of handling realtime subscriptions.
 It forces developers to engage some sort of message bus to deliver new events to subscribers.
-There are quite a few issues with that approach, but the most obvious one is a two-phase commit.
+There are [quite a few issues]({{< ref "the-right-way" >}}) with that approach, but the most obvious one is a two-phase commit.

+{{< alert icon="👉" text="Read more about the <b><a href='../../prologue/the-right-way/#event-bus'>Bad Bus →</a></b>" >}}

 When using two distinct pieces of infrastructure in one transaction, you risk one of those operations to fail.
 Let's use the following example code, which is very common: